Home - Pit Boss vs Rec Teq Grills in 2023

 People were glad to see a more reasonably priced Rec Teq grill that still has the same great features as the more expensive models.
 And they still love the Wi-Fi.
 The biggest complaint about this one is the cooking area.
 They wish that the extra rack was an option here.

 Perhaps Rec Teq will take notice and make one of those extra grates to fit the RT-590.
 Those who smoke meat a lot are very happy with the hopper’s size.
-Many have cautioned that the firebox shouldn’t be filled all the way up, though.
+Many have cautioned that the firebox shouldn’t be filled up, though.

 It can be a waste.
 When you look at the hopper and compare it to the cooking area, you can end up with a bunch of pellets burning away uselessly after the food is done.